BlackLotus0930/Lemona-Releases/README.md

 <div align="center">

-# 🍋 Lemona

-## An AI-native integrated writing editor
+# Lemona: AI-native writing workspace

 **Write, research, and refine—all in one intelligent workspace**